kexa-io/Kexa/README.md

 # <div align="center" id="quick-launch">**Quick Launch**</div>
 <br/>

 For a quick launch, we're going to use docker.
 If you can't use docker you can refer to [this documention](documentation/Documentation-Kexa.md) to try Kexa.
+However, we have a powershell script to initialize all resources and credentials if you want to get Kexa up and running quickly.

 Create a folder called "config" and create a "default.json" file inside this folder.
 This file will be populated according to the provider you want to test, as follows.